deuscode/PowerShell-Docs/reference/6/PowerShellGet/Update-ModuleManifest.md

 ```

 ### -Path

 Specifies the path and file name of the module manifest.
-Enter a path and file name with a .psd1 file name extension, such as $pshome\Modules\MyModule\MyModule.psd1.
+Enter a path and file name with a .psd1 file name extension, such as
+$pshome\Modules\MyModule\MyModule.psd1.

-If you specify the path to an existing file, `Update-ModuleManifest` replaces the file without warning unless the file has the read-only attribute.
+If you specify the path to an existing file, `Update-ModuleManifest` replaces the file without
+warning unless the file has the read-only attribute.

-The manifest should be located in the module's directory, and the manifest file name should be the same as the module directory name, but with a .psd1 extension.
+The manifest should be located in the module's directory, and the manifest file name should be the
+same as the module directory name, but with a .psd1 extension.

-Note: You cannot use variables, such as $pshome or $home, in response to a prompt for a **Path** parameter value.
+Note: You cannot use variables, such as `$pshome` or `$home`, in response to a prompt for a **Path**
+parameter value.
 To use a variable, include the **Path** parameter in the command.

 ```yaml
 Type: String